 Nowadays, there are those in the healthcare delivery system who would acquiesce to the wishes of those who are quite obviously suffering from mental derangement.
 They believe elective dismemberment or elective paralysis or elective blinding ought to be legitimate medical options to complete the ‘necessary’ process of becoming ‘transabled.’

 Body identity Dysphoria is a very serious and very real issue that should be given a lot of ethical discussions both, from the point of the individual’s well-being, to how it would affect society as a whole should the procedures become subsidized by the health care system.

 While it is certainly foolish to speculate as to what exactly goes through one’s mind to want to lose a limb or the sight, so they can become ‘whole‘ as disabled is but anyone’s guess.
-However, if argue that, according to DMS-5 and other prominent authorities within the psychiatric community, self-mutilation is a mental disease, why do we allow for travesties such as mutilation of the sex organs in order to become a different sex than the one assigned at birth?
+However, if we argue that, according to DMS-5 and other prominent authorities within the psychiatric community, self-mutilation is a mental disorder, why do we allow for travesties such as mutilation of the sex organs in order to become a different sex than the one assigned at birth?